The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Introduction

 This study addresses both gaps by introducing a dynamic centrality measure to study criminal networks and by conducting a sensitivity analysis to assess the likely impact of missing data on individual nodes' centrality scores and the overall validity of the results.
 This study uses Katz centrality to analyse temporal network data and assess how actors' positions change over time \parencite{katz1953}, with a focus on a drug trafficking and distribution network.
 We use network data from a two-year investigation conducted by Italian law enforcement agencies targeting a criminal network smuggling cocaine and hashish into Italy.
+Peculiar to these data is the arrest of a key player mid-investigation, which allows to explore changes in individual positioning in the context of increased law enforcement risk.
 We contribute to the literature on criminal networks disruption and resilience by showing that dynamic Katz centrality can help differentiate actors based on their contribution to the network over time and identify a small but relevant group of individuals whose consistent involvement in the group's illicit activities makes them of particular interest to law enforcement.
-More broadly, this paper contributes to the literature on organised crime and illicit markets by demonstrating how even relatively `flat' and short-lived criminal enterprises are characterised by the presence of actors in a `managerial' position, who are key in organising and facilitating drug trafficking operations throughout the life-span of the group as well as ensuring its functioning when faced with law enforcement targeting.
 We also address the missing data problem by using a novel method of introducing new edges to the network using Bernoulli random trials to simulate missing data and assess the accuracy of our results against the uncertainty around network data collected from criminal justice records.
+More broadly, this paper contributes to the literature on organised crime and illicit markets by demonstrating how even relatively `flat' and short-lived criminal enterprises are characterised by the presence of a relatively small number of actors who are key in organising and facilitating drug trafficking operations throughout the life-span of the group as well as ensuring its functioning when faced with law enforcement targeting.

 This paper is structured as follows.
 Section \ref{sec:background} discusses the literature on criminal network disruption and resilience, with a focus on centrality measures commonly used to identify key actors.
 It also considers two key issues in criminal network analysis, i.e., the dynamic nature of groups operating in illicit settings and the likelihood of missing information on both actors and their relations.
 Section \ref{sec:methodology} introduces the various mathematical apparatus used to calculate Katz centrality scores and node rankings as well as our novel uncertainty modelling technique.
 Section \ref{sec:results} presents our results and section \ref{sec:conclusions} includes a discussion of the results and their implications for research and practice.